 The School of Earth, Energy and Environmental Sciences at Stanford University is an intellectually exciting place to investigate questions regarding environmental change and biotic responses.
 Diversity of all types is valued and respected both in the School and in our Lab.

 Undergraduate: research and/or work opportunities for Stanford University students are available both in geology/geochemistry/paleontology and in marine physiology questions related to modern marine global change.
-Starting in Fall 2019 paid undergraduate assistantships will be available for students to investigate how animals respond to changing oxygen/temperature conditions (when we can have undergrads in labs again...).
+Paid undergraduate assistantships are available for students to investigate how animals respond to changing oxygen/temperature conditions (when we can have undergrads in labs again...).

-Graduate: The Lab will be hoping to recruit at least one graduate student during the 2021/2022 application cycle, although several students were admitted last cycle and funding for students without external fellowships will be tight.
+Graduate: The Lab may be hoping to recruit at a graduate student during the 2021/2022 application cycle, although several students were admitted last cycle and funding for students without external fellowships will be tight.
 Projects can involve a mixture of geological and/or biological fieldwork, geochemistry, and physiology--although note some of the best thesis projects are proposed and developed by the student!
 We are particularly interested in students with data science and/or modeling expertise.
 Please contact Dr. Sperling to discuss possibilities.
 Prospective students are encouraged to apply to the NSF Graduate Student Fellowship (GRFP) if eligible.